 Document your path to GDPR compliance

-Enforcement of the new GDPR data privacy regulations begins in May 2018.
-It’s important that your GDPR compliance project team understands what user data passes through which systems and document that information to demonstrate compliance with GDPR.
+Enforcement of the new GDPR data privacy regulations begins from 25 May 2018.
+It’s important that your GDPR project team understands what user data passes through which systems and document that information to demonstrate compliance with GDPR.

 As a technical writer I know how documenting compliance projects work: